kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Add a user-facing `spec.scheduling` (`JobSchedulingConfiguration`) field to the `batch/v1` Job, embedding the `scheduling.k8s.io/v1alpha3` building blocks (`policy`, `constraints`, `disruptionMode`, `resourceClaims`) so users can express explicit scheduling intent.
-- Default to `Basic` (standard pod-by-pod) scheduling when `spec.scheduling` is omitted, so the runtime scheduling behavior of existing Jobs is unchanged (implicit opt-out from gang).
-Following the [KEP-6089] "Universal Representation" principle, the controller still materializes a `Basic` `Workload`/`PodGroup` for these Jobs.
+- Default to `Basic` scheduling when `spec.scheduling` is omitted, so the observable scheduling outcome of existing Jobs is preserved (no all-or-nothing gate, and any number of schedulable pods proceed to binding).
+Following the [KEP-6089], the controller still materializes a `Basic` `Workload`/`PodGroup`, which routes these pods through the Workload Scheduling Cycle (batched scheduling and workload-aware preemption) without enforcing minCount.
 - Let users opt in to `Gang` scheduling, with `minCount` defaulting to `parallelism` (or `completions` when parallelism is unset) when omitted.
 - Compile `spec.scheduling` into `Workload`/`PodGroup` objects via the shared `workloadbuilder`